Towards Supporting QIR: Steps for Adopting the Quantum Intermediate Representation: Adopting QIR: Quo Vadis?

 \subsection{Transforming QIR Programs}

 As a continuation of the first direction, after loading the quantum program, multiple passes in the software stack optimize and transform the program to meet all constraints imposed by the hardware.
-For the remainder of the paper, we assume that the program is represented as a QIR AST in memory.
+For the remainder of this section, we assume that the program is represented as a QIR AST in memory.

 The support for QIR can, again, be realized in two different ways: Either the QIR is transformed directly, or the program is transpiled into another custom IR, transformed, and transpiled back into QIR.
 While the latter approach enables quick adoption of QIR, it carries the same deficits as parsing the text-based QIR file into a custom IR.
 For tools to support QIR directly, the AST of a QIR program must be handled and transformed.
 While this might be simple enough for the base profile, it becomes more complex for the adaptive profiles, which could have arbitrarily complex classical code in-between quantum instructions.
 This approach, however, has the advantage that the tool can directly take advantage of existing optimizations and transformations that are already implemented for QIR---the core motivation of an IR in a compiler.

 \begin{example} One use case of classical \mbox{\textsc{for}-loops} is the application of a gate to multiple qubits.
-The following QIR snippet shows a simple \mbox{\textsc{for}-loop} that performs one Hadamard gate on the qubits~\(0,\dots,9\).
-Since QIR builds on the LLVM infrastructure, it is straight forward to unroll any loops with statically known bounds in the QIR program.
-Hence, an optimization pass does not have to handle the \mbox{\textsc{for}-loop}, but sees only the ten individual Hadamard gates that are applied to the qubits.
+The following QIR snippet shows a simple \mbox{\textsc{for}-loop} that performs a Hadamard gate on the qubits with hardware addresses~\(0,\dots,9\).

+Since QIR builds on the LLVM infrastructure, it is straightforward to unroll any loops with statically known bounds in the QIR program.
+Hence, a quantum optimization pass does not have to handle the \mbox{\textsc{for}-loop}, but only sees the ten individual Hadamard gates that are applied to the qubits. \end{example}